wesnoth/steam-meta/README.md

 ------------------

 ```
-# Does all of the tasks below (except clean and distclean) in a single step.
+# Do all of the tasks below (except clean and distclean) in a single step.
 make

 # Updates the catalogue template.